 While these dumbbells will do the job, some customers have questioned the quality.
-With that said, all fitness equipment manufacturers are going to produce faulty goods at some point – the main thing is – is the exception, or the norm?
+With that said, all fitness equipment manufacturers will produce faulty goods at some point – the main thing is – is the exception or the norm?

 The vast majority of customers on Amazon praised these dumbbells and their quality.
 Although this is the case for the majority, some people did report that these hex dumbbells fell apart after a short while – even when stored correctly and used properly.

-Regarding the weight load, like MuscleSquad and DKN, there’s a wide range available.
-You can start with pairs from 1 kg to 10 kg (in 1 kg increments) and then from 10 kg to 40 kg in 2.5 kg steps.
+A wide-ranging weight load is available – as with MuscleSquad and DKN.
+The lower weight load range includes pairs from 1 kg to 10 kg (in 1 kg increments) and then from 10 kg to 40 kg in 2.5 kg steps.

-They’re not the cheapest on our list, therefore, we recommend these dumbbells if they’re on offer or if you can’t get any from the other suppliers on our list.
+They’re not the cheapest on our list; therefore, we recommend these dumbbells if they’re on offer or when other suppliers are out of stock.